God’s Power Is Regulated

 We are not powerless.
 In fact, even those limited by disabilities amaze us with their extraordinary accomplishments.
-You can read about a few of them here, here (Helen Keller is on this list), and here.
+You can read about a few of them here and here.

 We often applaud the disabled who refuse to be defined by their inabilities.
 It’s heartwarming and uplifting to read their stories.
 It gives us hope.

 But what about the completely abled.
 Do they always reach their full potential and if not, do we shame them for this?